yashpatil17/StackSense/README.md

 The `embeddings` and `models` folders in the root directory contain all the embeddings and model weights necessary for the project.
 If not present down all the files from [Link1](https://drive.google.com/drive/folders/1DOXw56d8L_riM6O2biOh8RC_MjchbyHs) and [Link2](https://drive.google.com/drive/folders/124W00gZwCj1clAOm5hzRG8czeD6vo1B0) and put them in embeddings folder.

-Download and paste the bert model in the models directory: [BERT](https://drive.google.com/file/d/1Q1EcYjj-_Ea5rGsHzdM3Rq-hyQ_nUPSc/view)
+Download and paste the BERT model in the models directory: [BERT](https://drive.google.com/file/d/1Q1EcYjj-_Ea5rGsHzdM3Rq-hyQ_nUPSc/view)

-Download and put this dtataset without preprocessing in the root folder StackSense: [Data](https://drive.google.com/file/d/1Q0hD6AfSMw_-q7e_2HNvJPQJFy8aVyLI/view?usp=drive_link)
+Download and put this dataset without preprocessing in the root folder StackSense: [Data](https://drive.google.com/file/d/1Q0hD6AfSMw_-q7e_2HNvJPQJFy8aVyLI/view?usp=drive_link)

 ## Screenshots
 *Home Screen*